jrandj/aws-solutions-architect-associate/README.md

     * IAM allows you to manage users and their level of access to the AWS Console.

+    * IAM is universal.
+It does not apply to regions.
+New users have NO permissions when first created.
+New users are assigned an Access Key ID & Secret Access Key when first created.
+These are not the same as a password and you cannot use them to login to the console.
+You can use these to access AWS is the APIs.
+You only get to view them once.

+    * Multifactor authentication should always be setup on your root account.
+A password rotation policy can be also be created.

 1. AWS Key Management Service (AWS KMS)

 1. Amazon Macie

+    * Amazon Macie is a security service which uses Machine Learning (ML) and Natural Language Processing (NLP) to discover, classify and protect sensitive data stored in S3.
+It can also be used to analyse CloudTrail logs for suspicious API activity.
+It provides dashboards, reports, and alerting.
+It is great for PCI-DSS compliance and preventing ID theft.

 1. AWS Secrets Manager